 Additional identification conditions for linear models are given in Pearl (2009, Ch.
-5), Mc-Donald (2002, 2004), and Brito and Pearl (2002) and implemented in Kyono (2010).
-Complete graphical criteria for causal-effect identification in nonparametric models is developed in Tian and Pearl (2002) and Shpitser and Pearl (2006b).
+5), Mc-Donald (2002, 2004), and Brito and Pearl (2002a,b) and implemented in Kyono (2010).
+For example, a sufficient model-identification condition resulting from these techniques is the "non-bow rule" (Brito and Pearl, 2002b), i.e., that any pair of variables be connected by at most one type of edge.
+For example, one can add a bi-directed arc between any two non-adjacent variables in Figure 6 and still be able to identify all model parameters.12 Complete graphical criteria for causal-effect identification in nonparametric models is developed in Tian and Pearl (2002) and Shpitser and Pearl (2006b).